alexandermendes/vue-confetti/README.md

 | canvasId          | String | The ID for a custom canvas element (the default is to append a canvas to the `<body>` element).     | null |
 | particlesPerFrame | Number | The number of particles to drop per animation frame.                      | 2         |

-The following options are available for each item in `particles`:
+The following options can be passed to each item in `particles`:

 | Property          | Type   | Description                                                               | Default   |
 |-------------------|--------|---------------------------------------------------------------------------|-----------|